nechry/bWAPP-Docker/README.md

 ### Manually initialize the bWAPP database

-You can also manually initialize the bWAPP database by running the following commands, but usually this is not required.
+You can also manually initialize the bWAPP database by running the following commands, but usually, this is not required.

 Connection to the bWAPP container